 If you ever suspect you have a dislocated shoulder, don’t try to put it back in yourself.
 If you’re fortunate enough to be somewhere with access to a trained professional, such as a physician or athletic trainer, they may attempt to relocate it for you.
 This is certainly an urgent situation and warrants a visit to the emergency department.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-A significant injury causing shoulder dislocation is most likely to happen during sports injury or a fall.
+A significant injury causing shoulder dislocation is most likely to happen during a sports injury or a fall.
 It often occurs when your arm is outstretched and a sudden twisting or jerking motion occurs.

 If you play football or participate in contact sports, you’re more susceptible.
 But it might happen during normal activities in your home — if you lose your balance and extend your arm to grab something to catch yourself, for instance.